 Insider's Tip: Enjoy artists reception the second Saturday of each month, and concerts the first Sunday of the month.

-And for those who want to get back to nature, or just have a different definition of “a room with a view,” consider pitching a tent at private campgrounds dotting the coast, or reserve a site just south of town at Van Damme State Park, along the Little River.
+And for those who want to get back to nature, or just have a different definition of “a room with a view,” consider pitching a tent at private campgrounds dotting the coast (consider Mendocino Grove or Hipcamp if you prefer glamping to camping), or reserve a site just south of town at Van Damme State Park, along the Little River.
+In search of true solitude?
+Take advantage of Mendocino National Forest’s permissive dispersed camping policy and pitch a tent in a completely undeveloped setting.

 You don’t have to know the history behind Mendocino’s charming Victorian-era buildings to appreciate them, but the backstories can enrich any visit.
 Get oriented at Kelley House Museum, which shares details on how, in the late 1800s, lumberman first moved here and started building homes out of the region’s magnificent coast redwoods.
-The house itself, built by William Kelley for his family in 1861, contains a rich collection of 19-century furnishings.
-Dozens of early photographs capture life in the little town as it began to boom.
+The house itself, built by William Kelley for his family in 1861, contains a rich collection of 19th-century furnishings.
+Dozens of early photographs capture life in the little town as it began to boom; permanent exhibits include ones on the Pomo, the original Native American inhabitants of the area, as well as a “Then and Now” photo exhibit that compares photographs of the same locations taken one hundred years apart.
 In the house’s garden, visit the pond that Kelley kept well-stocked so local children could toss in a line and nab a fish.
+There’s also a store onsite that keeps many books on Mendocino history in stock.

-To explore the rest of the town, much of it protected as a National Historic Preservation District, join a 2-hour guided walking tour (offered on weekends by Kelley House Musuem); docents share insights on pioneer homes, meeting places, and early businesses (self-guided audio walking tours are also available for Android users).
+To explore the rest of the town, much of it protected as a National Historic Preservation District (it’s the only town on the California coast to be designated as such), join a 2-hour guided walking tour.
+These are offered by the Kelley House Museum on Saturday and Sunday mornings at 11 a.m. and are led by docents in period clothing, brimming with insights to share regarding pioneer homes, meeting places, and early businesses of the area.
+If you prefer to experience an informative tour at your own pace, self-guided audio walking tours are also available via rented Android tablets.

 Given Mendocino’s Pacific-out-the-window location, it’s little surprise that restaurants here excel in seafood.
 Salmon, albacore, rock cod, Dungeness crab, and abalone are some of the ocean delicacies you can enjoy at area restaurants, some with dress-up fancy ambiance, others kick-back-with-the-locals relaxed.
 For a special meal, consider Trillium Cafe for fresh seafood in farm-to-table preparations, (chock-full ling cod bouillabaisse, local wild king salmon with creamy pumpkin seed pesto).
 The Grey Whale Bar and Cafe, housed within elegant MacCallum House B&B, also features nightly seafood specials.